-Confab: We're committed to press freedom, defence of democracy — Editors
+Confab: We're committed to press freedom, defence of democracy — EDITORS

-The Nigerian Guild of Editors, NGE, has recommitted itself to creating an enabling and sustainable environment for press freedom and the protection of journalists’ rights in order to ensure the sustainability of democracy and good governance.
+THE Nigerian Guild of Editors, NGE, has recommitted itself to creating the enabling and sustainable environment for press freedom and protection of journalists’ rights in order to ensure the sustainability of democracy and good governance.

 Conscious of its constitutional and social responsibility, NGE also said its commitment to professionalism would help shape the narratives, influence public opinion and help forge a society that thrives on transparency, inclusivity, justice and a system of government that is accountable to the citizens.